MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2023/11/devtools-119.md

 <!-- ====================================================================== -->
-## Updated text color for tree items under the Application tool
+## Increased text color contrast for tree items on the left side of the Application tool

 While navigating or hovering over a tree item in the left part of the **Application** tool, the tree item wasn't clearly visible, which might impact users with low vision, or keyboard users.
 The text color is now darker, and the tree item is now clearly visible when selected: